cpputest/cpputest.github.io/manual.markdown

 * *-v* verbose, print each test name as it runs
 * *-c* colorize output, print green if OK, or red if failed
-* *-r#* repeat the tests some number (#) of times, or two times if # is not specified.
+* *-r#* repeat the tests some number (#) of times, or twice if # is not specified.
 This is handy if you are experiencing memory leaks.
 A second run that has no leaks indicates that someone is allocating statics and not releasing them.
-* *-g* group only run test whose group contains the substring group
+* *-g group* only run test whose group contains the substring *group*
-* *-sg* group only run test whose group exactly matches the string group
+* *-sg group* only run test whose group exactly matches the string *group*
+* *-xg group* exclude tests whose group contains the substring *group*
-* *-n* name only run test whose name contains the substring name
+* *-n name* only run test whose name contains the substring *name*
-* *-sn* name only run test whose name exactly matches the string name
+* *-sn name* only run test whose name exactly matches the string *name*
+* *-xn name* exclude tests whose name contains the substring *name*
 * *"TEST(group, name)"* only run test whose group and name matches the strings group and name.
 This can be used to copy-paste output from the -v option on the command line.
 * *-ojunit* output to JUnit ant plugin style xml files (for CI systems)
+* *-oteamcity* output to xml files (as the name suggests, for TeamCity)
 * *-k* package name, Add a package name in JUnit output (for classification in CI systems)
+* *-lg* print a list of group names, separated by spaces
+* *-ln* print a list of test names in the form of *group.name*, separated by spaces
+* *-p* run tests in a separate process.

 You can specify multiple -s&#124;sg, -s&#124;sn and "TEST(group, name)" parameters: